 The Bundestag’s rights to participate in EU affairs

-The Responsibility for Integration Act
+Responsibility for Integration Act

-Under the principle of subsidiarity, the EU may act only if and in so far as the objectives of the proposed action cannot be sufficiently achieved by the Member States but can rather, by reason of the scale or effects of the proposed action, be better achieved at Union level (Article 5 (3) of the Treaty on European Union).
-In accordance with Article 6 of the second protocol to the Treaty of Lisbon, the national parliaments can, within eight weeks from the date of transmission of a draft legislative act, in the official languages of the Union, state in reasoned opinions why they consider that the draft in question does not comply with the principle of subsidiarity (subsidiarity objection).
+Under the principle of subsidiarity, the EU may act only if the objectives of the proposed action cannot be sufficiently achieved by the Member States but can rather, by reason of their scale or effects, be better achieved at EU level.
+Under Protocol (No 2) on the Application of the Principles of Subsidiarity and Proportionality annexed to the Treaty of Lisbon, the national parliaments can, within eight weeks from the date of transmission of a draft legislative act in all official EU languages, state in reasoned opinions why they consider that the draft in question is not compatible with the principle of subsidiarity (subsidiarity objection).